NBA Rumors: Derrick Rose Could Sign $6-8 Million Contract In 2019 Free Agency, Says ‘ESPN’ Analyst

-After being hit by multiple injuries, Derrick Rose has shown a massive decline with his performance in the 2017-18 NBA season, making most people believe that he’s already on the near end of his NBA career.
-However, when he signed a veteran minimum deal with the Minnesota Timberwolves last summer, the former MVP grabbed the opportunity to prove his doubters wrong and show that he still has lots of gas left in his tank.
+After being hit by multiple injuries, Derrick Rose has shown a massive decline with his performance in the 2017-18 NBA season, making most people believe that he’s already near the end of his NBA career.
+However, when he signed a veteran minimum deal with the Minnesota Timberwolves last summer, the former MVP grabbed the opportunity to prove his doubters wrong and show that he still has a lot left in his tank.

 As of now, Derrick Rose is one of the Timberwolves’ most reliable contributors on the offensive end of the floor.
-This season, the 30-year-old point guard is averaging 18.3 points and 4.4 assists on 48.3 percent shooting from the field and 37.0 percent shooting from beyond the arc.
+This season, the 30-year-old point guard is averaging 18.3 points and 4.4 assists on 48.3 percent shooting from the field, and 37.0 percent shooting from beyond the arc.
 With his current performance, Bobby Marks of ESPN said on Twitter that Rose should be a “priority” for NBA teams who are eyeing to boost their second unit.
 Marks expects Rose to sign a contract in the range of $6-8 million when he becomes an unrestricted free agent next July.

 “Didn’t think we could say this before the season starts but Derrick Rose should be a priority for teams (and Minny) looking for bench help when FA starts in July.
 Rose has accepted his role as a 6th man.
 Certainly could see him in that mid level range (6-8M).”